 I work with computational physics techniques.
 The equations which govern the behaviour of our everyday materials are simple to write down, but impossible to solve exactly for any but the most trivial of examples.
 Instead we rely on computational algorithms to numerically solve approximate models for the real system.
 Even very limited and flawed solutions of small systems can require absolutely stunning amounts of computer time.
 Validating (against reality) these models and understanding the limits of the techniques available, is what I spend the majority of my time doing.

 2011: Seconded to Flexink, on the EPSRC Knowledge Transfer Scheme, for rational design of organic photovoltaic materials.

-My publications & citation links are available from: Google Scholar - Jarvist Moore Frost
+My publications are collated at: Google Scholar - Jarvist Moore Frost

 My Academic blog is available at: http://jarvist.github.io/

 et al., 2013, Novel BODIPY-based conjugated polymers donors for organic photovoltaic applications, Rsc Advances, Vol:3, ISSN:2046-2069, Pages:10221-10229

 et al., 2011, Soluble fullerene derivatives: The effect of electronic structure on transistor performance and air stability, Journal of Applied Physics, Vol:110, ISSN:0021-8979

 MacKenzie RCI, Frost JM, Nelson J, 2010, A numerical study of mobility in thin films of fullerene derivatives, Journal of Chemical Physics, Vol:132, ISSN:0021-9606

 Frost JM, Faist MA, Nelson J, 2010, Energetic Disorder in Higher Fullerene Adducts: A Quantum Chemical and Voltammetric Study, Advanced Materials, Vol:22, ISSN:0935-9648, Pages:4881-+